-While watching a documentary about 1960s Australian distance great Ron Clarke, I was taken by a quote from countryman John Landy — second man ever under 4:00 in the mile — who sent a letter to the young Ron just as Clarke was gaining national recognition.
+San Diego, CA — I recently watched a documentary about 1960s Australian running great Ron Clarke, a true phenomenon in his day now known primarily for breaking records while never winning an Olympic gold medal.
+Especially intriguing in the film was a quote from his countryman John Landy — second man ever under 4:00 in the mile — who sent young Ron a letter just as Clarke was gaining national recognition.

-“Not giving you sessions,” recalled Clarke of the five-page missive, “but describing the way you cope with training.
-Really, the essence of simplicity, ‘don’t train too hard, don’t make it too easy’.
+“Not giving you sessions,” Clarke read from the five-page missive, “but describing the way you cope with training, really, the essence of simplicity.
+‘Don’t train too hard, don’t make it too easy’.
 Just in that balance.”

 Has training changed that much in the ensuing 40 years?
-Has today’s science led us to a better understanding of the human ability to adapt to stress, and how to manage that stress?
+Has today’s science led us to better adapt to and manage stress?
 Perhaps.

-But remember,too, that after the disappointment of Tokyo 1964 where the favored Clarke saw both America’s Billy Mills and Tunisia’s Mohammed Gammoudi roar by him in the final stretch — followed by a mid-pack finish in the 5000 won by America’s Bob Schul — Clarke returned home more determined than ever.
+But remember,too, that after the disappointment of the Tokyo Games of 1964 where the favored Clarke saw America’s Billy Mills run the race of a lifetime to pass both Clarke and Tunisia’s Mohammed Gammoudi in the final stretch — followed by a mid-pack finish in the 5000 behind American gold medalist Bob Schul — Clarke returned home more determined than ever.

-Yet even as Clark broke 11 world records in his annus mirabilis of 1965, he also competed in 52 races, winning 37.
-Forget about training for the moment, and consider the ramifications of such a racing schedule on reaching for a peak performance.
+Yet even as Clarke broke 11 world records in his annus mirabilis of `65, he also competed 52 times, winning 37.
+Forget training.
+Think of what might have been except for that schedule.
+But such were the times.

 Among the most famous coaches of the day was legendary Australian taskmaster Percy Cerutty.
-Eccentric but tough as gristle, it was Cerutty who pioneered a holistic training system he referred to as ‘Stotan’ that combined aspects of Stoicism and a Spartan philosophy into a regime of natural foods, hard training in natural settings, and even poetry readings to stimulate the mind.
+Eccentric but tough as gristle, it was Cerutty who pioneered what he called his “Stotan” training system, which included aspects of Stoicism and a Spartan philosophy.
+It recommended a regime of natural foods, hard training in natural settings, and even poetry readings to stimulate the mind.

 Cerutty mentored Australia’s 1960 Olympic 1500 meter champion Herb Elliott, the only man to retire undefeated in the 1500 meters and the mile.
 Cerutty, it was said, was a man more interested in achievement than athletics itself.